 Ambrose: High alcohol reds, because they would overpower the turkey.

-Pauline: Heavily oaked chardonnay, way to big & rich.
+Frank: Heavily oaked chardonnay, way to big & rich.

-How about a cocktail or aperitif to start off the festivities?
+What about a cocktail or aperitif to start off the festivities?

 Chris: Sherry fino or Few Bourbon up.